Williams FW23: Car and season

 However, Williams was not able to mount a title challenge, for several reasons.
 Firstly, the BMW engines were more unreliable than their rivals, resulting in a finishing rate of less than 50%.
 Secondly, in contrast to the faster circuits, the chassis was not as competitive on high-downforce tracks such as Monaco and the Hungaroring.
 Thirdly, both drivers made several mistakes, Montoya in particular as he came to terms with F1.

 However, the team still finished a clear third in the Constructors' Championship, with 80 points.

 A total of nine chassis were built.

 Sponsorship and livery

 BMW Williams went into the 2001 season with renewed major sponsorships such as Allianz, Nortel Networks, Compaq, Reuters, Veltins, Petrobras and Castrol.
 The team received new sponsorship from WorldCom while 11880.com was discontinued.
 The livery was similar to the 2000 design with subtle changes.

 In France, Veltins was replaced with "Visions" due to alcohol branding being outlawed.

 In free practice ahead of the San Marino Grand Prix, Williams jokingly painted their rear wing with a text saying "Keep Your Distance!" after several rear-end shunts in the opening races, most notably by Jos Verstappen on Montoya whilst leading in Brazil.

+At the United States Grand Prix, Schumacher's helmet featured an American flag in response to the September 11 attacks.